carboclan/pm/research/DeFi.WTF_Agenda.md

 ### 5. Intra and Interdependency of DeFi ecosystem 15:00-16:00 //Stream of talks
   - The DeFi Interdependency Graph: cluster and direction of interdependency
   - Security and liquidity implications of interoperable asset and bridges: MCD, tBTC, etc…
+  - Common types of attacks in smart contracts operating on a single blockchain
   - Implication of ETH 1.0 to 2.0 for the DeFi Stack

 ### 6. Network of Networks 16:00-16:30 //Stream of talks
-  - Identifying the generalized, most commonly occuring attack vectors in interdependent blockchains
+  - How to identify generalized attack vectors in smart contracts operating across interdependent blockchains
   - Blockchain Confirmation Assurance Framework & Cost of Attacks across Blockchains
   - Design against risk: Models of thinking, frameworks, and methodologies
+  - Highly coupled systems: Failures cascading through highly interdependent or bridged blockchains
+  - Special considerations in formal verification of bridge smart contracts
+  - Is formal verification enough? //Panel

 ### 7. DeFi beyond Ethereum 16:30-17:30 //Discussion
  - Overview of collateralized assets across major blockchains